-Many have sought a radar detector that combines the GPS of the Escort Passport 9500ix with the long range of the Escort Redline.
+Many have sought a radar detector that combines the GPS of the Escort Passport Max with the long range of the Escort Redline XR.
 GPS would chop false alarms and protect against red light cameras.
 Longer range would sniff out distant radar traps other detectors might miss.

 The Escort Max aims to appeal to both camps, a combination of GPS and high performance.

 Styling is a unique.
 The housing has a wide swath of brushed-aluminum trim across the front and sides.
 On top are a high-gloss black center section, white graphics and polished aluminum buttons, all of which reflect into the windshield during daylight hours.